 Tom Levet (Senior Consultant) is a member of the IOA amplitude modulation working group which produced the Method for Rating Amplitude Modulation in Wind Turbine Noise document.

-Robin Woodard (Senior Consultant) is a member of the British Standards IEC 61400-11 Shadow Committee.
+Robin Woodward (Senior Consultant) is a member of the British Standards IEC 61400-11 Shadow Committee.

 By Rob Shepherd